Demystifying Keto Maple Syrup

 Protecting the integrity of maple syrup

 The term "maple syrup" should be reserved for the authentic product, made exclusively from the sap of maple trees.
-Misleading products, like keto maple syrup, should be labeled appropriately to avoid confusion and protect the integrity of real maple syrup.
+Misleading products, like keto maple syrup, must be labeled appropriately to avoid confusion and protect the integrity of real maple syrup.